Duke University Institutional Statement of Commitment to Diversity and Inclusion

 Reporting an Incident of Discrimination or Harassment

-The Duke Office of Student Conduct makes available an online form for reporting incidents involving students and/or student organizations.
+The Duke Office of Student Conduct has an online form available for reporting incidents involving students and/or student organizations.
 Anyone with a Duke NetID may use this form to report an incident.

 Upon receiving a report, the Office of Student Conduct staff will respond as appropriate.
 You will be asked to authenticate your identity before being directed to the online incident report form.
 If you have any problems accessing the form or authenticating your identity, please contact the Office of Student Conduct.